 Larry Page, co-founder of Google, makes a point of attending meetings only with his smartphone and encourages his staff to spend at least one day a week every week only on their mobile devices: “I can do most things I need to do to run the company from my phone,” he says.

 More and more business owners around the world are using smartphones for the majority of their work.
-Here at FreeAgent, we recently surveyed more than 700 freelancers and micro-business owners and 22% of respondents said that they relied mostly on their smartphone to run their businesses day-to-day.
+Here at FreeAgent, we recently surveyed more than 700 freelancers and small business owners and 22% of respondents said that they relied mostly on their smartphone to run their businesses day-to-day.
 They’re not alone: the GM of Coca-Cola and the VP of Salesforce are also reported to favour their smartphones for running their business on the go.

 You already know that you don’t need to be tied to an office to run a business, but here’s how the smartphone in your pocket might have even more power than you thought.

 FreeAgent: FreeAgent’s easy to use cloud-based accounting software is specifically designed for the needs of both freelancers and small businesses, and is available as a mobile app.
 Whether it’s sending and chasing invoices on the go, tracking your time using FreeAgent’s new mobile stopwatch timer, capturing receipts and claiming expenses, or loads more, you can use FreeAgent on your phone to keep control of your business finances wherever you are.

 Evernote: You might already be using Evernote for making notes, lists and reminders across your devices, but its uses for business stretch far wider.
 Use your phone’s camera to scan and capture any business cards; if you are logged into LinkedIn and the email from the card matches a LinkedIn profile, Evernote pulls in additional information about the contact.
 You can record business meetings using Evernote and use the built in voice recognition available on both iOS and Android if you want the meeting transcribed afterwards.
 No need to scribble notes!